chapdel/fmc/docs/advanced-usage-for-php-devs/creating-custom-triggers.md

 ## Registering your custom trigger

-You can register your custom trigger by adding the classname to the `mailcoach.automation.triggers` config key.
+You can register your custom trigger by adding the classname to the `mailcoach.automation.flows.triggers` config key.